Crack the Sky: 1980s

 In 1980, Palumbo reunited with Witkowski and DePaul to reform the band and released White Music later that year.
 This record featured a number of the "singles-quality" songs that had earlier proved elusive to the band, including "All American Boy", "Skin Deep", "Techni Generation", and "Hot Razors in My Heart".
 "Techni Generation" saw small airplay in the Pittsburgh area during this time.

 After the release of the album, the band was put on hiatus, as Witkowski, Macre, and D'Amico went back to the Pittsburgh area to work with the vocalist/songwriter Bill Taylor and formed the B.E.
 Taylor Group.
 They released an independent 12" EP and eventually signed to MCA records for two full-length LPs: Innermission and Love Won the Fight.
 The group's catchy single release of "Vitamin L" (written by Witkowski, produced by Macre and Witkowski, and sung by D'Amico) from the latter album found its way into Billboards Hot 100 chart in 1984.
 The success of this single led to the group being signed to CBS Records, where they recorded and released a third album, Our World in 1986.

 Meanwhile, Palumbo reformed Crack the Sky once again in 1981 with DePaul, Carey Ziegler, Bobby Hird, and John Tracey, and produced Photoflamingo.
 This new lineup of musicians, and subsequent efforts, including World in Motion 1 and the live album The End, failed to garner the critical and public acclaim of the earlier releases, and the group disbanded again in 1983.
 A notable song from this era is "All Fly Away", about the fears of nuclear holocaust.

-By the mid-1980s, Palumbo had decided to return to his solo career, releasing the avant garde album, Blowing Up Detroit in 1985.
-It was also around this time that Palumbo began collaborating on songwriting for the Hagerstown, Maryland-based hard rock/glam metal band, Kix.
+By the mid-1980s, Palumbo had returned to his solo career, releasing the avant garde album Blowing Up Detroit in 1985.
+It was also around this time that Palumbo began collaborating on songwriting for the Hagerstown, Maryland-based hard rock/glam metal band Kix.
 He would go on to co-write this band's most commercially successful single, "Don't Close Your Eyes".

 Palumbo released the studio album Raw under the Crack the Sky name in 1986.
 Although the album has the signature Crack the Sky sound and feel to it, it featured no past members of the band besides Palumbo (guitarist Jamie LaRitz is the only other musician credited).
 Later that year, however, Palumbo reunited Crack the Sky with Witkowski, Hird, DePaul, Ziegler, and D'Amico for a series of live shows at the Baltimore club Hammerjack's.
 Between then and 1989, this band performed a number of shows in the Baltimore area, including Painters Mill Music Fair.

 In 1988, Palumbo joined with Witkowski, DePaul, and D'Amico to produce From the Greenhouse, in many ways a return to the band's classic sound, with solid efforts including the title track and the song "Lost in America" The album peaked at 186 on the Billboard 200, and received a mixed review from People.
 During this time, this lineup performed occasionally in the Baltimore area with Ziegler joining on bass.